 Lactation Recipe Without Brewer’s Yeast

-While a lot of lactation recipes you find may have Brewer’s Yeast included – I decided to leave it out of these lactation balls recipe.
+While a lot of lactation recipes you find may be healthy snacks, many of them have Brewer’s Yeast included – I decided to leave it out of these lactation balls recipe.

 Using Brewer’s Yeast in lactation recipes to increase your breast milk supply can have its benefits, but many baby’s end up having upset tummies or become extra gassy.